Mawthuq-Software/Wireguard-Manager-and-API/README.md

 **Per Wireguard Instance**

 (instance): what this means is the wireguard instance name, i.e wg0.
+(Currently only wg0 is available, may implement multiple instances in future)
 | Variable | Purpose |
 | ------------ | ------------ |
 | INSTANCES.(instance).IP.GLOBAL.ADDRESS  | The public IP address of your server.  |